cstb/citygml-energy/doc/guidelines/Guidelines_EnergyADE.md

 All these attributes are optional.
 Some of them, like `volume`, `floorArea` and
-`energyPerformanceCertification`, have a cardinality [0..*] and may consequently be attributed several times to a building, specifying different values for different kinds of `VolumeType`, `FloorArea` and `ÈnergyPerformanceCertification`respectively.
+`energyPerformanceCertification`, have a cardinality [0..*] and may consequently be attributed several times to a building, specifying different values for different kinds of `VolumeType`, `FloorArea` and `EnergyPerformanceCertification` respectively.

 Finally, because `_AbstractBuilding` inherits from `_CityObject`, further objects may be assigned to it, like `WeatherData`and `EnergyDemand`(see Module